MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

 | This tab is related to the “Tectonic parameters” in the Pecube user guide.
 The tab comprises text boxes in the upper part and two tables at the bottom.
 To provide the input parameters, the tab is working as follow.
 You need to provide values for the input parameters “nfault”, “npoint”, and “nstep”.
-When provided, the size of the two tables will automatically adjust to provide the relevant parameters for the fault geometry (if any fault defined) and the kinematic of the model.
+When provided, the size of the two tables will automatically adjust to provide the relevant parameters for the fault geometry (if any fault is defined) and the kinematic of the model.
 | An example of inputs taking “EXMP4” in Pecube user guide as an example, is shown in Figure 8.

 .. figure:: ../images/Tectonic_tab.png